Score-Driven Exponential Random Graphs: A New Class of Time-Varying Parameter Models for Dynamical Networks: Score-Driven Exponential Random Graphs

-Our first specific example is the score-driven version of the \textit{beta model}, introduced in Section \ref{sec:beta_model_intro}.
-We start with this model not only because of its wide applications and relevance in various streams of literature, but also because the likelihood of the ERGM can be computed exactly.
-As a consequence, the score can be computed straightforwardly.
+Our first specific example is the Score-Driven version of the \textit{beta model}, introduced in Sec.~\ref{sec:lit_rev_ergm} and further discussed in Appendix~\ref{sec:appendix_ERGMs}.
+We start with this model because of its wide applications and relevance in various streams of literature and because the likelihood of the ERGM and its score can be computed exactly.
 Moreover, the number of local statistics, the degrees, and parameters can become very large for large networks.
-Since we need to describe the dynamics of a large amount of parameters, this last feature poses a challenge to any time-varying parameter version of the beta model.
-At the end of this Section we will show how the SD framework allows for a parsimonious description of such an high dimensional dynamics.
+Since we must describe the dynamics of many parameters, this last feature challenges any time-varying parameter version of the beta model.
+At the end of this Section, we will show how the SD framework allows for a parsimonious description of such high-dimensional dynamics.

-Recall that, in this model, there are no impediments in writing the explicit dependence of the likelihood on the parameters $ \ibinpar $ and $ \obinpar$, that can be found in \eqref{eq:beta_model}.
-Defining, for ease of notation,